freeradical13/freeradical13.github.io/index.md

 [Pressure][] (P) is the normal force per unit area (A) applied to an object or <code>P=F<sub>n</sub>/A</code>, often measured in [Pascals][] (Pa) (in N/m<sup>2</sup>).
 An object under pressure has potential energy.

 [Atmospheric pressure][] is the pressure of a planet's atmosphere (e.g. the pressure of [air][]) on an object.
-The mass of air in the Earth's atmosphere [decreases expontentially with altitude][earth air pressure] so the atmospheric pressure reduces expontentially as an object rises above [sea level][].
+The mass of air in the Earth's atmosphere [decreases expontentially with altitude][earth air pressure] so the atmospheric pressure decreases expontentially as an object rises above [sea level][].

 Another unit of pressure is the [atmosphere][atm] (atm) which is the pressure on Earth at sea level and it's equivalent to 101,325 Pa.